aleshaleksey/fansys23/08-spell-list.md

 - The spot where it is cast forever resonates with an aura of [spiritual, earth and divine] energies.
 Mortals born in those lands might be aligned in some way with elemental earth.
 - Even after the spell has dissipated it leaves echoes behind.
 Fissures (as caused by the ["Rift"](#rift) spell) may spontaneously spring up.
 Likewise lesser elements may be drawn to the spot.
 This can continue for 108 years if it was cast locally and a millennium if it was cast globally.

 **Global**: The spell is realised in an area with a radius of 1600ft.
-For every extra 4MP the radius increases by 200ft or the duration increases by 1 week.
+For every extra 4MP dice the radius increases by 200ft or the duration increases by 1 week.

 ____
 ### Undying Realm